rjrodger/gubu/README.md

   Some shapes (at least one) must match value.

 * [Value](#value-builder):
-  All non-explicit values of an object must match this shape.
+  All non-explicit child values of a shape must match this shape.

 ---